If you think you know about the crime of assault, you might be blindsided by just how complex and varied it is as a concept.

 What to do if accused

-Should someone lay an assault charge at your door, there are a few necessary steps to take so that you can clear your name and avoid prosecution, as well as the associated penalties just mentioned.
+Should someone lay an assault charge at your door and file for a protective order against you, there are a few steps you must take to clear your name and avoid prosecution, as well as assist you in defending protective orders and the associated penalties.

 Consult a local criminal defense lawyer, e.g. in New Jersey